-Choosing a framework and platform that let you mix techniques as needed
+Choosing a framework and platform that lets you mix techniques as needed

-In the following paragraphs we will discuss what these techniques really mean.
+In the following paragraphs, we will discuss what these techniques mean.

-With incremental builds you can save build artifacts and only regenerate what’s changed.
-If only a single page changed, you will regenerate that single page.
+With incremental builds, you can save build artifacts and only regenerate what’s changed.
+If only a single page is changed, you will regenerate that single page.

 The framework splits the build across multiple processes or threads.
-This is really helpful for image processing.
+This is helpful for image processing.

-The caveat here is that framework and cloud provider support for parallel and incremental builds varies.
-Not all of them support it and those which do offer only limited support.
+The caveat is that framework and cloud provider support for parallel and incremental builds vary.
+Not all of them support it, and those which do offer only limited support.

-According to willit.build (a Gatsby build benchmark page which provides historical build times of sites built on Gatsby Cloud) build times for Contentful and WordPress sites are about 200ms per page, which means that for a site with 10k pages a full site build could take 25 minutes.
-Incremental builds can get you down to a few minutes, which shows the power of incremental builds.
-This technique can be really helpful as long as you don’t do full builds.
+According to willit.build (a Gatsby build benchmark page, which provides historical build times of sites built on Gatsby Cloud) build times for Contentful and WordPress sites are about 200ms per page, which means that for a site with 10k pages, a full site build could take 25 minutes.
+Incremental builds can get you down to a few minutes, showing incremental builds' power.
+This technique can be helpful if you don’t do full builds.

-Also known as the app shell, or the SPA fallback model, client-side rendering is basically CDN routing.
-If your site hosts a million products, all these are routed by this CDN layer into the index.html, and become one static file which just contains an app shell and is client-side rendered.
-When that page is loaded by the browser, the client-site router will fetch and render the page content in the browser.
+Also known as the app shell or the SPA fallback model, client-side rendering is CDN routing.
+If your site hosts a million products, all these are routed by this CDN layer into the index.html and become one static file containing an app shell and is client-side rendered.
+When the browser loads that page, the client-site router will fetch and render the page content in the browser.

 The third caveat in implementing CSR is that it requires your CDN provider’s support for rewrite and redirect rules, and some do it more elegantly than others.
-On AWS CloudFront, for example, you have to basically shoehorn this in through their 404 page support or use Lambda@Edge handlers.
+For example, you have to shoehorn this on AWS CloudFront through their 404-page support or use Lambda@Edge handlers.

-In Netlify you have a redirects file.
-With the 200 modifier, it’s a rewrite, but it's a hidden redirect that the user never sees.
+In Netlify, you have a redirects file.
+With the 200 modifiers, it’s a rewrite, but it's a hidden redirect that the user never sees.

 Vercel offers rewrites support in vercel.json, it also integrates very tightly with Next.js.

-This technique was pioneered by Next.js and involves generating new static pages on demand in response to incoming traffic.
-The browser requests a new page that has not yet been visited and for every page—regardless of what the page is—the CDN will quickly return back a universal fallback page that only contains placeholder data and no content.
+This technique was pioneered by Next.js and involved generating new static pages on demand in response to incoming traffic.
+The browser requests a new page that has not yet been visited, and for every page—regardless of what the page is—the CDN will quickly return a universal fallback page that only contains placeholder data and no content.